Tessa Thompson and Ruth Negga are Superb in Rebecca Hall’s directorial debut.

 Irene (Tessa Thompson)

-Then there is Irene (Tessa Thompson) who can also pass but is slightly darker than Claire and has decided to live as a Black woman.
-A cultured middle-class Black woman married to a Black doctor, (Andre Holland), has two handsome young boys, and lives in a lovely Harlem brownstone.
-It is a time of astonishing Black creativity, the Harlem Renaissance.
+Then there is Irene (Tessa Thompson), who can also pass but is slightly darker than Claire and has decided to live as a Black woman.
+A cultured middle-class Black woman married to a Black doctor (Andre Holland), has two handsome young boys, and lives in a lovely Harlem brownstone.
+It was a time of astonishing Black creativity, the Harlem Renaissance.
 Yet, from the first moment that we meet her, we feel that there is something missing from Irene’s life.